duallynoted/WhackTasks/README.md

-# weekend3-MEAN-todo-list
+# WhackTasks
+*remember to ride in a helicopter today

-This is a dynamic task organizer called WhackTasks.
+This is a quirky task organizer called WhackTasks.
+It is a full stack application.

 It allows the user to create a to do list with tasks called WhackTasks.